Photonico/Computational_Physics_Topics/README.md

 ## Acknowledge

-Thank you for your visiting.
+Thank you for your visit.

 Sincerely,
 Lu Niu